pavedroad-io/blueprints/microservices/ga/datamgr/cheatsheet.md

 ```
 ## Manifest

-All docker, docker-compose, and kubernetes manifest are located in
+All docker, docker-compose, and Kubernetes manifests are located in
 the manifests directory.
-The kubernetes folder has directories for
+The Kubernetes folder has directories for
-each defined enviornment: dev, staging, test, and production.
+each defined environment: dev, staging, test, and production.

 ```
 manifests/